wendreof/wendreof/README.md

 <p align="center"> <samp>Mobile Software Developer & I.T.
 Analyst</p>

 <ul>
-  <li>💻 Responsible for build .NET financial apps such payment methods and stuff like that;</li>
+  <li>💻 Responsible for building .NET financial apps such payment methods and stuff like that;</li>
   <li>:rocket: Working and learning on Flutter/Dart ecosystem;</li>
   <li>:mortar_board: Graduated in Mobile App Development focusing Android platform | Undergraduated in Systems Analysis and Development;</li>
   <li>😍 In love with tools that facilitates my life as programmer.</li>